ArielYat/Whatsapp-bot-Project/README.md

 ### [Commands limited to the bot developers](ModulesDatabase/HandleAdminFunctions.js)

-- `/Ban` & `/Unban` - ban a user from using the bot.
+- `/Ban [user]` & `/Unban [user]` - ban a user from using the bot.
 - `/Block group` & `/Unblock group` - block a group's members from using the bot.
 - `Join [link to Whatsapp group]` - Invite the bot to a group via a link.
-- `Ping!` - shows the total amount of groups, users, muted groups and muted users.
+- `!Ping` - shows the ping, the current chat amount, the total chat amount, the total user amount, the current muted group amount, the current muted user amount and the time since startup.
+- `/exec [command]` - executes the given command.

 The bot also autotempbans groups or users who are spamming it for a short time period.